More Pizza And Fries? USDA Proposes To 'Simplify' Obama-Era School Lunch Rules

 For instance, instead of being required to offer higher quantities of nutrient-dense red and orange vegetables such as carrots, peppers and buttternut squash, schools would have more discretion over the varieties of vegetables they offer each day.
 In addition, students will be allowed to purchase more entree items as a la carte selections.

 "Schools and school districts continue to tell us that there is still too much food waste and that more common-sense flexibility is needed to provide students nutritious and appetizing meals," writes Agriculture Secretary Sonny Perdue in a release about the proposed meal reforms.

-Purdue introduced the proposed rules Friday during a roundtable discussion held at an elementary school in Texas.
-Purdue ate lunch with a group of second-graders during the visit.
+Perdue introduced the proposed rules Friday during a round-table discussion held at an elementary school in Texas.
+Perdue ate lunch with a group of second-graders during the visit.

 But critics say the proposed changes from the Trump administration amount to further rollbacks of the nutrition standards put in place during the Obama administration following the passage of the Healthy, Hunger-Free Kids Act of 2010.